Latest

 1. Rinse the citrus fruit under running water.

-2. Slice it into wedges or segments.
+2. Slice into wedges or segments.

 FAQs: